Skip to main content

 If you have limited mobility or low energy, tell staff early.
 Many destinations include seating, short loops, and easy turn-back points.
 The day can be shaped around steadiness, not performance.
 Your fitness and energy levels will improve as the weeks progress.

-Ask about this Saturday's excursion (Confidential, no pressure).
-Your enquiry is confidential.
+Ask about this Saturday's excursion.
+Your enquiry stays confidential, and there is no pressure to commit.

 Talk with Our Admissions Team